 - Serves as a clinical resource in the development of basic assessment skills interventions.

-- Identifies formal teaching needs for specific patients/families.
+- Identifies formal teaching needs for specific patients/ families and communities.

 - Identifies teaching goals with patient/family and utilizes resources to develop complex, interdisciplinary teaching plans.

-- Assures that patients/families have acquired all necessary skills and referrals for post-op care.
+- Assures that patients/families have acquired all necessary skills and referrals for post-hospitalization.

 - Utilizes nursing process to develop and revise plan of care.

-- Obtains resources and collaborates with other departments, as necessary, regarding teaching needs.
+- Obtains resources and collaborates with other departments regarding teaching needs (audit of teaching record).

-- Initiates discharge planning upon admission and facilitate the discharge plan based on the patient’s continuing care needs.
+- Initiates discharge planning upon admission and facilitates the discharge plan based upon the patient’s continuing care needs.